 Imagine if your Spotify Premium bill increased from $9.99 to $14.99 per month without your knowledge or consent.
 You would be pretty mad, right?

-It's completely unfair for a customer to suddenly find out there has been a price increase in their product.
-If a price increase occurs, make sure you go through your list of all customers who use that product and let them know about the change.
-If possible, it's an added bonus to address each letter to each individual customer to further personalize the process.
+It's unfair for a customer to suddenly find out there has been a price increase in their product.
+If a price increase occurs, go through your list of customers who use that product or service, and send a price increase letter notifying them of the change.
+If possible, address the letters to each customer to personalize the process.

 2. Let customers know well in advance.

 You should provide your customers with plenty of time to come to terms with the price increase.
-They may need to re-assess their budget or consider alternative options, so you should keep them in the loop as soon as you're made aware of the situation.
-Additionally, you should encourage them to make one or more orders of the product before the price increase kicks in.
+They may need to re-assess their budget or consider alternative options, so you should keep them in the loop once you're made aware of the situation.
+Additionally, encourage them to make one or more product orders before the price increase kicks in.

 3. Remind them that higher prices mean better quality.

-It can be confusing to customers why a price increase would be necessary, especially if they've been purchasing the same product for months or years.
-This makes it vital that you stress the importance of product quality.
+The necessity for a price increase can be confusing for customers, especially if they've been purchasing the same product for months or years.
+It makes it vital that you stress the importance of product quality.